MyCryptoCheckout/wordpress/readme.txt

 * New currency: Numbers Protocol NUM
 * New currency: TOR
 * New currency: Vince chain VCE
+* Tweak: WooCommerce stock is reduced only on payment, not when the order is placed.

 = 2.113 20220207 =